What To Wear in Europe • Ultimate Packing List for Europe

 What you wear in Europe depends on your plans, destination, and season.
 Climates and seasons in Europe vary significantly from the Mediterranean to the Alps and the Arctic Circle.
 Budget and travel style have a significant impact, too — a well-heeled traveler staying in luxury hotels will have a much different packing list than a backpacker.

-No one size fits all rules exist, as a hiking trip in Norway is wildly different from island hopping in Greece or sightseeing in Paris.
-It’s not just the diverse weather in Europe but the culture, as you’ll find a huge disparity from Spain to Finland.
+No one-size-fits-all rules exist, as a hiking trip in Norway is wildly different from island hopping in Greece or sightseeing in Paris.
+It’s not just the diverse weather in Europe but also the culture, as you’ll find a huge disparity between Spain and Finland.

 You can apply some easy rules, though.
 Europeans do not dress as casually as North Americans, but that doesn’t mean you must wear a suit or dress daily.
 We suggest casual clothing with comfortable footwear.
 The key to packing is clothes that can serve multiple purposes.